CDAT/cdms/docs/source/manual/cdms_5.rst

     - If it is non-rectangular, the meshfill graphics method is used.

-   -  Note that some plot keywords apply only to rectangular grids only.
+        **Note:** that some plot keywords apply only to rectangular grids only.

 -  args are optional positional arguments: